realhash/realhash/README.md

 ###

-<p align="left">* I'm currently working on small fun projects in C# and the cyber-security branch.
-I do have a larger project on the sides.<br>* I'm currently learning Cyber Security.<br>* Ask me anything about coding</p>
+<p align="left">‣ I'm currently working on small fun projects in C# and the cyber-security branch.
+I do have a larger project on the sides.<br>‣ I'm currently learning Cyber Security.<br>‣ Ask me anything about coding</p>

 ###